 Overall, our favorite excursion was the Bering Sea excursion in Ketchikan.
 This tour is a must if you’ve ever watched the “Deadliest Catch” show.

-Cunard offers Alaska cruises after an almost 30-year hiatus.
-While some might think their pricing is out of reach, its Alaska pricing has been extremely competitive.
+Alaska is a top cruise destination and Cunard offers itineraries after an almost 30-year hiatus.
+While some might think their pricing is out of reach, its Alaska cruise packages have been extremely competitive.

-Considering Queen Elizabeth is a five-star cruise ship, paying less than USD 100 per day is quite the cruise bargain.
-Their gratuities are the lowest in the cruise industry at USD 11.50 a day.
+Considering Queen Elizabeth is a five-star Cunard ship, paying less than USD 100 per day is quite the cruise bargain.
+Their gratuities are the lowest in the cruise industry at USD 14.50 a day.

-With a pent-up demand to travel, Alaska cruise pricing tends to rise.
+With a pent-up demand for Alaska cruise season, cruise pricing are rising.
 Additionally, as each year passes, Cunard’s pricing will probably climb, too, until it gains a loyal following on the west coast.